 With the rise of the Internet, so too came the corresponding rise of big data.
 If not controlled or managed properly, it can unravel quickly.
 In an expanding web-based world, protecting both a company’s information and that of its investors, clients and employees is an increasingly high priority.

-Panelists at Business Law Section's program, "Cyber, Information and Data Security: Protecting Confidential Information" examined current cyber, privacy and information security issues, including recently enacted or expanded regulations and laws (i.e. General Data Protection Regulation (GDPR), California Consumer Privacy Act, NY's SHIELD Law), their implementation and associated challenges.
+Panelists at Business Law Section’s program, “Cyber, Information and Data Security: Protecting Confidential Information” examined current cyber and information security issues, including recently enacted or expanded data privacy laws (i.e. GDPR, California Consumer Privacy Act, NY’s SHIELD Law), their implementation and associated challenges.

-Taa Grays of New York (MetLife) said, "We have more regulations that are coming from different jurisdictions.
-This is not a drip in the pan; this is a shift."
+Taa Grays of New York (MetLife) said,” we have more regulations that are coming from different jurisdictions.
+This is not a drip in the pan; this is a shift.
+This is how government protects its citizens.”
 She advised attendees to ask themselves what information do I have and why do I have it?